 Download Your Routine Tracker – The Starting Place for Creating a Better Routine and Great Sleep Habits

-Examining the Growth Milestones of an 8 Month Old
+Examining the Growth Milestones of the 8 Month Old Sleep

 - At the 8 to 9-month mark, your baby is rapidly developing gross motor skills including scooting around, learning to crawl, pulling up on anything they can get their hands on, or standing and has become quite active.